Divide-By-0/zk-battleship/README.md

-# battleship
+# ZK Battleship on Ethereum
-Zero Knowledge Battleship
+Zero Knowledge Battleship.
+Based off paper: https://courses.csail.mit.edu/6.857/2020/projects/13-Gupta-Kaashoek-Wang-Zhao.pdf Course project, not production ready.

 ## Battleship.sol Contract
 Some progress made on the contract.
 More TODOs in the comments.
 See battleshiptest.js for which parts I've tested.